English Literature Minor

 EGL 330 Classical Greek Tragedy: Aeschylus, Sophocles and Euripides

 This course introduces students to the Classical Greek Theater and its three great Athenian tragedians: Aeschylus, Sophocles, and Euripides through close readings of surviving texts in translation and through viewings of modern productions of these ancient theatrical works.
 Focusing on these playwrights' works both as art forms and as products of a specific historical society, the course will address the role this drama played in the lives, culture, and aesthetic sensibilities of the ancient Greeks as well as its role as a living art form in contemporary society.
+Note: Students cannot get credit for EGL 330 and 330W; EGL 330W can be used to fulfill the writing intensive requirement.
 Prerequisite(s): EGL 102 with a grade of C or higher

 EGL 331 Death, Madness and Sex: The Victorians